krgamestudios/Toy/deep-dive/embedding-toy.md

 ## Structures Used Throughout Toy

-The main unit of data within Toy's internals is `Toy_Literal`, which can contain any value that can exist within the Toy langauge - even identifiers.
+The main unit of data within Toy's internals is `Toy_Literal`, which can contain any value that can exist within the Toy language - even identifiers.
 The exact implementation of `Toy_Literal` may change or evolve as time goes on, so it's recommended that you only interact with literals directly by using the macros and functions outlined [above](#embedded-api-macros).
-See the [types](getting-started/types) page for information on exactly what datatypes exist in Toy.
+See the [types](getting-started/types) page for information on exactly what data types exist in Toy.

 There are two main "compound structures" used within Toy's internals - the `Toy_LiteralArray` and `Toy_LiteralDictionary`.
 The former is an array of `Toy_Literal` instances stored sequentially in memory for fast lookups, while the latter is a key-value hashmap designed for efficient lookups based on a `Toy_Literal` key.
 These are both accessible via the language as well.